 1. Introduction

 Mangrove ecosystems provide vital services like shoreline stabilization, nutrient retention, carbon sequestration, and habitat provisioning.
 They are found along tropical and subtropical coasts and serve as ecological buffers between terrestrial and marine systems (Alongi, 2014; Friess et al., 2016).
 Characterized by halophytic tree species like Avicennia, Rhizophora, and Sonneratia, mangroves thrive in dynamic intertidal environments through adaptations such as salt exclusion, aerial roots, and viviparous reproduction (Kathiresan & Bingham, 2001).
-Through microbial processes, sediment adsorption, and plant uptake, mangrove sediments are essential for controlling nutrient dynamics (Alongi, 2002; Kristensen et al., 2008).
+Through microbial processes, sediment absorption, and plant uptake, mangrove sediments are essential for controlling nutrient dynamics (Alongi, 2002; Kristensen et al., 2008).
 While phosphorus is frequently immobilized under reducing conditions by binding with metal oxides, nitrogen compounds are primarily transformed and eliminated through coupled nitrification–denitrification and anaerobic ammonium oxidation (anammox) (Bouillon et al., 2008; Chen et al., 2010).
 However, depending on the season and degree of disturbance, mangrove systems can be both sources and sinks of nutrients due to remobilization that can happen during resuspension or changes in redox potential (Kristensen et al., 2008).

 These natural processes can be overpowered by anthropogenic nutrient enrichment from aquaculture, sewage discharge, and agriculture, which can also change nutrient ratios and upset the biogeochemical balance (Lee et al., 2014).
 It has been demonstrated that too much phosphorus and nitrogen can cause eutrophication in nearby waters, change the structure of microbial communities, and decrease mangrove biodiversity (Bouillon et al., 2008; Chen et al., 2010).
 Due to limited hydrological flushing, small or fragmented mangrove patches are especially vulnerable to these impacts (Saravanakumar et al., 2008).
 Many smaller mangrove systems in the Indian subcontinent are still not well-monitored, particularly those on the southwest coast.
 In these systems, water exchange and nutrient transport are significantly impacted by tropical monsoon cycles.
 Typically, monsoon-driven runoff leads to higher nutrient concentrations and lower salinity, while the dry season encourages concentration through evaporation (Kristensen et al., 2008).
 However, there is still a lack of localized data from mangroves in southwest India despite these established trends.